ROCm/HIP/docs/how-to/hip_porting_guide.rst

 .. meta::
-  :description: This chapter presents how to port the CUDA source code to HIP
+  :description: This chapter presents how to port CUDA source code to HIP
   :keywords: AMD, ROCm, HIP, CUDA, driver API, porting, port

 .. _porting_cuda_code:

 *******************************************************************************
-Porting NVIDIA CUDA code to HIP
+Porting CUDA code to HIP
 *******************************************************************************

-HIP eases the porting of existing NVIDIA CUDA code into the HIP environment, enabling you to run your application on AMD GPUs.
+HIP is a C++ runtime API and kernel language for AMD GPUs.
+It allows developers to convert existing NVIDIA CUDA code to run on AMD GPUs.
 This topic describes the available tools and provides practical suggestions for porting your CUDA code and working through common issues.

 CUDA provides separate driver and runtime APIs, while HIP mostly uses a single API.
 The two CUDA APIs generally provide similar functionality and are mostly interchangeable.